nettrades/nettrades-platform/README.md

 *    docs/: Documentation under Creative Commons Attribution 4.0.

-*    scripts/: Build and setup scripts are MIT.
+*    scripts/: Build and setup scripts are AGPL‑3.0.

 A Contributor License Agreement (CLA) is in CONTRIBUTING.md to ensure contributions can be re-licensed under the commercial license.